deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 *previous* - [restricted Boltzmann machine](../restrictedboltzmannmachine.html)
 # deep-belief networks

-For our purposes, a [deep-belief network](http://www.scholarpedia.org/article/Deep_belief_networks) can be defined as a stack of restricted Boltzmann machines in which each layer communicates with both its previous and subsequent layers.
-The nodes of any single layer do not communicate with each other laterally.
+For our purposes, a deep-belief network can be defined as a stack of restricted Boltzmann machines in which each layer communicates with both its previous and subsequent layers.
+The nodes of any single layer don't communicate with each other laterally.

-With the exception of the first and final layers, each hidden layer has a double role: it serves as the hidden layer to the higher nodes that come before, and as the input layer to the lower nodes after.
+With the exception of the first and final layers, each hidden layer has a double role: it serves as the hidden layer to the higher nodes that come before it, and as the input (or visible) layer to the lower nodes that come after.
 It is a network of single-layer networks.

 Deep-belief networks are used to recognize and generate images, video sequences and motion-capture data.
+A continuous deep-belief network is simply an extension of a deep-belief network that accepts a continuum of decimals, rather than binary data.

 ### parameters & k